willswank/dotnet-Peons/README.md

 ### Argument exceptions ###

 The built-in argument exceptions require the parameter name to be passed as a string.
-Peon's "Arg" exceptions wraps the built-in exceptions and discern the argument name from its local variable name.
+Peon's "Arg" exceptions wrap the built-in exceptions and discern the argument name from its local variable name.
 This makes refactoring more reliable.